Multiparticle quantum walk: a dynamical probe of topological many-body excitations: Effective models

 For the $SU(N=2)$ case in Eq.~\eqref{eq:SSHH}, the two flavors can be identified with the spin-$\uparrow$ and spin-$\downarrow$ projections for a spin-1/2, and the model reduces to the Hubbard model with a dimerized hopping.
-A doublon is build up of two fermions with opposite spins, located at the same site.
-The associated creation operator is $\Phi_x^{(2)\dag}= c^\dag_{x\up} c^\dag_{x\down}$.
-When a doublon is injected in the lattice, a localized state of the form,
+The initial two-particle state is composed of two fermions with opposite spins, located at the same site,

-is created.
 Such a state has an energy $E_2\approx U$.
-To construct the effective model, we define the projector $P$ into the doublonic states (linear superposition of states of the form \eqref{eq:Psi_doublon}) and the projector $S$ into the rest of the biparticle scattering states, respectively,
+To construct the effective model, we define the projector $P$ into the bare doublonic states (linear superposition of states of the form \eqref{eq:Psi_doublon}) and the projector $S$ into the rest of the biparticle scattering states, respectively,

 where $x,y$ run over lattice sites, and $\sigma,\bar\sigma$ are opposite spin projections.
 The effective Hamiltonian is obtained by projecting out the two-particle scattering states using a second order perturbation theory in $H_T$,